Automattic/wp-calypso/client/components/videos-ui/README.md

 # Videos UI

-The Videos UI is ment to show a video showcase fullscreen.
+The Videos UI is meant to show a full screen video showcase.
 The UI can be adapted to different contexts by customizing the header and footer components.

 When the component is loaded it will make a request to the API using the `useCourseData` selector